 This simple and beautiful Spicy Shrimp Buddha Bowl recipe is for sure a must-try.
-Buddha bowls are extremely healthy, versatile, and flavorful.
-This particular recipe is very filling, packed with protein, nutrients, and ancient grains.
-Trust me, this buddha bowl also tastes even more amazing than it looks!
+Buddha bowls are wonderful, versatile, and flavorful.
+This particular recipe is very filling and full of flavor.

 The Components of the Spicy Shrimp Buddha Bowl

-This buddha bowl also features some delicious, healthy fruits and vegetables such as corn, avocado, red onions, and black beans.
+This Buddha bowl also features some delicious fresh fruits and vegetables such as corn, avocado, red onions, and black beans.

 Creamy Avocado Dressing

 The salad will be topped with a creamy avocado dressing.
 I like to prepare this while the corn is roasting and before I start on the Shrimp.
 It comes together quickly if you have a food processor or blender.
 If not, mix by hand.

 The main protein in this bowl is some spicy chili-rubbed shrimp.

 I used large, frozen shrimp for this recipe that I cooked in a cast iron pan for about two minutes on each side.
 Frozen shrimp is a wonderful option for those of us who do not live in a coastal area.

 Just be sure to allow plenty of time for them to thaw prior to preparing this Buddha bowl.